TeXhackse/komascript-tagging-lab/KOMA-README.md

 <pre>
 Maintainer:     Markus Kohm
 E-Mail:         komascript@gmx.info
 Abstract:       scrfontsizes is a LaTeX package of the KOMA-Script bundle.
                 It provides a simple interface to generate KOMA-Script font-size files.
 Requires:       scrextend - some KOMA-Script features for other classes
 License:        LPPL 1.3c or later
 State:          Author maintained
-Version:        2024/04/17 v3.42 BETA
+Version:        2024/10/24 v3.43
 </pre>
 ***